ChroniclerCherry/stardew-valley-mods/CustomCraftingStations/docs/README.md

 Recipes from these stations can be excluded from non-custom cooking/crafting menus, allowing access to recipes to be limited to only the custom crafting station.

-Custom stations can support crafting recipes, cooking recipes, or both in one menu
+Each custom stations can support either crafting recipes or cooking recipes (but not both at once).

 ## Compatibility